Do you want to find an answer to the question, “what is search engine optimization?” I’m here to help.

 You’ll see the word “crawl” used a lot.
 This means Google is going through your site to try and figure out what it is.
 Google identifies important keywords, diagnoses on-site issues, and uses these factors to determine where you rank.

-Depending on how well they can index all the pages on your site, they’ll be more likely to report a good result.
-The thicker the web of links between pages of your site, the easier it is for the spiders to reach all of them, giving the search engine a better understanding of your site.
+The indexability of your site can determine your rankings.
+The more internal links you have between your site’s pages, the easier it is for the spiders to reach all of them, giving the search engine a better understanding of your site.